Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 That’s one of the secrets of my mixing.

 I always try not to use a heavy number of effects.
 I try not to manipulate the originality of the sound.
-Every “manipulation”, every “effect” affects the depth of the sound.
+Every “manipulation”, and every “effect” affects the depth of the sound.

 So, I always try to avoid overusing the effects in tracks.